JonathanSemelak/D-clust/README.md

 netcdf files can be provided as input directly.

-It can extract temporal courses of dihedral angles from your trajectory file and to analize them with the DADApy library using the Advanced Density Peaks (ADP) algorithm.
-It also recieves a file with suche time courses if you prefer so.
+It can extract temporal courses of dihedral angles from your trajectory file and analize them with the DADApy library using the Advanced Density Peaks (ADP) algorithm.
+It recieves a file with such time courses instead if you prefer so.

 It is recommended to check the DadaPy and ADP papers: